gregogun/darwin-apps/README.md

 # Evolutionary Apps CLI

-A CLI for Evolutionary Web Apps.
+A CLI tool for creating Evolutionary Apps.